nginx-architects/nginx-app-protect-elasticsearch-fluentd-kibana/README.md

 * Copy your nginx-repo keys to the nginx-app-protect dir
 * I included certificates to *.nginx.rocks, feel free to replace them with your own.
 * Bring up with `./run.sh`
-* the default login is elastic/yourpasswordhere
+* The default login is elastic/yourpasswordhere
 * Import the Kibana Dashboard file if desired